Signaling-targeted therapy

 Research focus

-Signal transduction is directly involved in leukemogenesis in more than 50% of the aggressive blood cancer acute myeloid leukemia (AML).
-This is reflected in a spectrum of recurrent mutations found in the progenitor cells, including RAS-genes, receptor tyrosine kinases like FLT3, c-KIT and CSF3R and tyrosine phosphatases.
-AML is compared with chronic myeloid leukemia (CML), characterized by a BCR-ABL1 fusion where the ABL1-part comprise a leukemogenic tyrosine kinase.
+Signal transduction is directly involved in leukemogenesis of more than 50% of the aggressive blood cancer acute myeloid leukemia (AML).
+This is reflected in a spectrum of recurrent mutations found in the progenitor cells, including receptor tyrosine kinases like FLT3, RAS-genes, and tyrosine phosphatases.
+The Gjertsen group has chosen chronic myeloid leukemia (CML) for comparison to AML.

 Subprojects